-Even if you’re suffering from the painful symptoms of disc extrusion, surgery is most often considered an elective last resort.
-That’s because a regimen of conservative, nonsurgical treatments is often sufficient in reducing pain related to an extruded disc.
-These treatments can include physical therapy, pain medications, hot/cold therapy, massage, chiropractics, and others.
-But first, it’s important to know the specifics of this condition, and why exactly it is causing your symptoms.
+Even if you’re experiencing the painful symptoms of disc extrusion, surgery is most often considered an elective last resort.
+That’s because a regimen of conservative, non-surgical treatments is often sufficient in reducing pain related to an extruded disc.
+These treatments can include physical therapy, pain medications, hot/cold therapy, massage, chiropractics and others.
+But before selecting a treatment, it’s important to know the specifics of this condition, and exactly why it is causing your symptoms.

-Disc extrusion occurs when an intervertebral disc – the soft, sponge-like shock absorbers in your spine – pushes past its normal boundary.
+Disc extrusion occurs when an intervertebral disc – a soft, sponge-like shock absorber in your spine – pushes past its normal boundary.
 Also known as a bulging disc, this condition most often occurs as part of the natural aging process.
-Over time, your discs lose height and water content, and can bulge to the point that they compress nearby spinal nerves or the spinal cord itself.
+Over time, your discs lose height and water content, and can bulge to the point that they compress nearby spinal nerves or the spinal cord.
 It is this neural compression – not the disc extrusion itself – that actually causes your symptoms.

 These symptoms can vary, but often include:

 - Localized pain at the site of neural compression